michalpodolak/monorepo-example/README.md

 # monorepo-example
-monorepo example using lerna workspaces
+monorepo example using lerna workspaces (created for educational purposes)